The Economics of Marine Mammals

 Economic incentives can encourage the reduction of bycatch, the largest threat to marine mammals globally.
 (Eric Forney, NOAA)

-Bycatch, the incidental catch of non-target species in active or discarded fishing gear, is the greatest threat to marine mammals around the world.
+Bycatch, the incidental catch of non-target species in active or discarded fishing gear, is the greatest threat to marine mammals around the world, contributing to the deaths of around 300,000 whales, dolphins and seals every year.
 From an economist’s perspective, bycatch represents a negative externality, defined as an unintended consequence of economic activity that is not reflected in the price of the target catch.
-If the true cost of bycatch were incorporated into fishery operations, both fishing costs and the market price of seafood would be higher.
+If the true cost of bycatch was incorporated into fishery operations, both fishing costs and the market price of seafood would be higher.
 This would provide an incentive to reduce bycatch through technological innovations and more targeted fishing practices.
 To encourage these changes, researchers have suggested that policy makers consider approaches like tradable bycatch quotas or credits that encourage vessels to minimize the unintended consequences of fishing in order to maximize net earnings.
 A new computer technology, blockchain, has the potential to revolutionize the tracking and traceability of seafood products, and to make that information available to everyone.

 In addition to the costs imposed by requiring reductions in marine mammal bycatch in fishery operations, the benefits of reducing marine mammal bycatch must also be considered.
 Reducing marine mammal mortality could increase revenues not only for ecotourism operators, but also for the numerous businesses that benefit indirectly from the tourism industry.
 Research that estimates expenditures and value of marine mammal-related tourism is necessary to clearly identify and incorporate this value into future management discussions.